Communication Killers: Defensiveness

 - Petty rebuttals (passive-aggressive counter-arguments)

-To learn more about red-flags to look out for and how to fix them, please visit my Couples Counseling page.
 Jonathan F. Anderson, LPC-s has worked in the helping profession since he started college in 1990.
 After completing his Bachelor’s degree at the University of Texas, Austin in 1994, he attended the highly-regarded University of Minnesota to earn his Master’s degree in 1997.
 He is a Licensed Professional Counselor and is recognized as a Board Approved Supervisor by the State of Texas Board of Examiners of Professional Counselors.
-Jonathan has completed Level-2 of the Gottman Method of Couples Counseling, and in 1998 received training by the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
+Jonathan has completed Level 2 of the Gottman Method of Couples Counseling, and in 1998 received training from the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
 To learn more about Jonathan’s practice, click here: Jonathan F. Anderson, LPC-s.